If you are thinking of setting up a blog (do it!) then here is everything I know about how to become a successful blogger….

 Get yourself some business cards with your blog name on.
 Start handing them out to people you meet and asking them to check out your blog.

 This is a great way to build a following early on.
 You might feel a little embarrassed but you shouldn’t.
 You should learn to feel proud of your blog…..this is an important step to get over because that embarrassment will show in your work.

 SEO (Search Engine Optimisation) is basically a game that you need to play so that search engines will recognise you as a useful site.
 If you get this right, it means that your relevant blogs will appear high up when people search.
 Organic searches make up about 70-80% of my traffic….the rest coming from links on social media, forums or people going directly to my website.

 Before working out if SEO is good on a blog you have written, you first need to find a keyword.
 This is a group of words that someone might use to search a particular subject.
-Head to keyword planner and type in some possible phrases people might use if they wanted to find the blog you have written.

 I usually write my blogs first based on advice or stories I’ve got to tell.
 I then look for the keyword afterwards and find a way for it to fit naturally into what I’ve written.
 A lot of people do it the other way round and find a keyword to write a blog about.
 I find this a lot more contrived and I think it can show in your writing.

 So you’ve got your keyword….how do you now get that into your blog so it ranks highly on SEO?

 The easiest way to understand the backend of SEO is to download the plugin called Yoast SEO (assuming you are on WordPress).
 This puts a box at the bottom of your posts and lists if your blog has good SEO.
 It measures it on readability and the familiarity of the keyword in your blog.
 It appears at the bottom of your blog post like this: